Montréal basics: A practical guide to the city

 A visit to any new city can be daunting.
 But with this list of Montréal information, we’ve provided answers to many of the main logistical questions that travellers often ask.
 Bienvenue à Montréal!

-Since 2016, visitors from other countries who fly to or transit through Canada need an Electronic Travel Authorization (eTA).
+Visitors from other countries who fly to or transit through Canada need an Electronic Travel Authorization (eTA).
 Exceptions include U.S. citizens and travellers with a valid Canadian visa.
-The application is completed online and costs $7.
-Apply now for an eTA !
+The application is completed online and costs $7 and is typically valid for five yearsApply now for an eTA !

 Everyone arriving at the Montréal-Trudeau International Airport via an international flight must pass through border services.
 Expect to answer simple questions around the purpose of your travels, where you’ll be staying, and what you’ll be doing in Canada.

-See our full guide to the Montréal-Trudeau International Airport (YUL)…
+See our full guide to the YUL Montréal-Trudeau International Airport

 Money